imagineLife/big-site/content/http-server/build-it.md

 Example app listening at http://localhost:9876
 ```

+## Next-Step Options

-Next, The http server will be setup to send some html, css, and js to the frontend!
+One path to go here is to [send some html, css, and js to the dom](/render-docs.md).
+Another path to consider is to consider [dig into server scaling](/./../http-server-scaling).